jordi9/dotfiles/README.md

     homeshick clone git@github.com:jordi9/dotfiles.git

-This `dotfiles` at the same time is an antigen plugin.
+This `dotfiles` at the same time is an antidote plugin.

 ## Optional plugins per laptop

-If you want to load more antigen plugins, but depend on the laptop (eg: work), create a file `~/.antigenextra` to load more bundles.
+If you want to load more antibody plugins, but depend on the laptop (eg: work), create a file `~/.antibody-boost` to load more bundles.

-    vim ~/.antigenextra
+    $ vim ~/.antibody-boost
-    antigen bundle $HOME/.homesick/repos/home-bumble --no-local-clone
+    eval $(antidote bundle $HOMESHICK_REPOS/my-secret-home)

 ## More Homes